Chapter 4:

 A-Academy: Five Celestial Guardians

 Ayame hovered above the misty slopes of Mount Fuji, eyes scanning the forest below.
-She knew Rei had already found the first Guardian.
-Now it was her turn—to prove herself, to ensure Akihiro wouldn’t have reason to doubt her capabilities.
+Rei had already found the first Guardian.
+Now it was her turn—to prove herself, to ensure Akihiro would have no reason to doubt her.
 Every detail mattered.
 The winds, the shadows, the faintest ripple of energy—she sensed it all.
-Somewhere down there, the next Guardian waited, unaware of the danger approaching.
+Somewhere down there, the next Guardian waited, unaware of the approaching danger.

 The forest lay quiet, deceptively calm.
 But Ayame’s instincts were sharp, honed through countless battles.
 She knew the shadows wouldn’t wait.
-The demons were always quicker than expected.
-And she couldn’t afford mistakes—not now.
+Demons were always quicker than expected—and mistakes were deadly.

-Sora walked along the narrow forest path, sketchbook in hand, trying to calm herself.
-The morning air was crisp, carrying the scent of pine and dew.
-Her short blond hair fluttered with every gust, her gray eyes following drifting clouds.
-The world felt sacred, untouched by human chaos.
-For a brief moment, she let herself imagine a life untouched by rules or fear—a life where she could just… exist.
-Years of being overlooked at the orphanage in Tokyo flickered through her mind, but she pushed them aside.
+Sora walked along a narrow path, book in hand, trying to calm herself.
+Morning air was crisp, pine-scented, carrying dew from the forest.
+Her short blond hair fluttered with each gust, gray eyes following drifting clouds.
+For a moment, she imagined a life untouched by rules or fear—a life where she could just… exist.
+Years at the orphanage flickered through her mind, but she pushed them aside.
 Here, maybe things could be different.

-Then a ripple in the air shifted everything.
-Shadows slithered between the trees, curling like smoke.
+A ripple in the air shifted everything.
+Shadows slithered between trees, curling like smoke.
 Her pulse spiked.

 “What… what are you?” she whispered.

-From the treeline, a flash of light tore through the gloom.
-Ayame descended, wings unfurling like banners of silver moonlight.
+A flash of light tore through the gloom.
+Ayame descended, wings unfurling in dark violet-black, elegant and dangerous.
 Two angels, Kiel and Ryou, flanked her, blades of radiant energy tracing arcs through the mist.

 Ayame didn’t glance at her.
 “We’re angels.
 Yes.”